jakesuche/speed_test/README.md

-# Next.js + Jest
+# Next.js

-This example shows how to configure Jest to work with Next.js.
+A Test that demostrates typing speed

-This includes Next.js' built-in support for Global CSS, CSS Modules and TypeScript.
+This includes Next.js' and  TypeScript.

 ## How to Start

-Quickly get started using [Create Next App](https://github.com/vercel/next.js/tree/canary/packages/create-next-app#readme)!

 In your terminal, run the following command: